top of page

 • Proposed use must be consistent with State Comprehensive Outdoor Recreation Plan (SCORP)

-• DNR evaluates proposal and presents recommendation to BNR
+• DNR evaluates proposal and presents recommendations to BNR

 bottom of page